bring/hedwig/README.md

 yarn dev
 ```

-## Documentation

-### :neckbeard: Development
+### :neckbeard: Getting started developing

 To develop on the styleguide, please follow our [guidelines]('').

 ```
 clone this repo
-yarn install             # to install dependencies add .env file            # get variables from Heroku yarn s3:download         # to download assets from S3 yarn dev
+yarn install             # to install dependencies add .env file            # get variables from Heroku - Ask for keys in the Hedwig slack channel yarn s3:download         # to download assets from S3

+yarn dev
 [open browser on port 3000]('http://localhost:3000/docs') 🚀
 ```

-To keep assets up to date, run `yarn s3:download` do download assets from S3.
+To keep assets up to date, run `yarn s3:download` do download the latest assets from S3.

 ### 📚 Documentation